NSE: How to enable drive authentication on a NSE spare drive replacement

 - An unlocked drive or a drive with an authentication key ID of 0x0 does not require a key ID or passphrase authentication for data access.

-- It is extremely important to rekey the spare drive with the current key ID and lock the drive (ONTAP 8.3 and lower) to protect the data, prior to using the drive in production.
+- It is extremely important to rekey the spare drive with the current key ID to protect the data, prior to using the drive in production.